Aider-AI/aider/docs/ctags.md

 # Enhancing GPT-4's understanding of repos using ctags

-While GPT-4 excels at coding tasks, it struggles with making modifications within large code bases.
+While GPT-4 excels at coding tasks, it struggles with modifying code in larger code bases.
 Many common
 types of code changes require knowledge and context from multiple files scattered throughout a large repo.